gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 -  ServerActor
     - This class file represents actor-server which implements chord algorithm and defines messages as follows:
-        - case initializeFirstFingerTable(nodeIndex: Int) : It initializes the first finger table for the first server-node.
+        - case class initializeFirstFingerTable(nodeIndex: Int) : It initializes the first finger table for the first server-node.
-        - case initializeFingerTable(nodeIndex: Int) : It initializes the finger table for all the server nodes after the first one.
+        - case class initializeFingerTable(nodeIndex: Int, activeNodes: mutable.TreeSet[Int]) : It initializes the finger table for all the server nodes after the first one.
-        - case updateOthers(activeNodes: mutable.TreeSet[Int]) : It updates all nodes whose finger table should refer to the new node which joins the network.
+        - case class updateOthers(activeNodes: mutable.TreeSet[Int]) : It updates all nodes whose finger table should refer to the new node which joins the network.
-        - case updateTable(s: Int, i: Int) : It is invoked by updateOthers which recursively updates finger-table.
+        - case class updateTable(s: Int, i: Int) : It is invoked by updateOthers which recursively updates finger-table.
-        - case updatePredecessor(nodeIndex: Int) : This case class updates the predecessor.
-        - case getSuccessor() : Returns the successor of the given entry.
-        - case getDataServer(id: Int, m: Int, hash: Int) : Returns output when looked-up is performed.
+        - case class getDataServer(nodeIndex: Int, hash:Int) : Returns output when looked-up is performed.
+        - case class loadDataServer(data: EntityDefinition, nodeIndex: Int, hash: Int) : Loads the data to the server by calling method loadData.
+        - case class removeNodeServer(activeNodes: mutable.TreeSet[Int]) : It handles fault tolerance of chord by removing a particular node, updating finger table of other nodes and transfer data to proper other node after the removal of that particular node.
+        - case class Envelope(nodeIndex : Int, command: Command) extends Serializable : A serializable class which is used to extract id for the entity actor and id for the shard that entity actor belongs to.
+The Entity Id is extracted by simply taking string value of the node index and for shard id it is extracted by hashing entity id with modulo number of shards (Math.abs(nodeIndex.toString.hashCode % num_of_shards).toString).
     - Also, the class defines following methods :
         - getData(id: Int, m: Int, hash: Int) : Returns result in the form of string when invoked by getDataServer(id: Int, m: Int, hash: Int).
-        - findSuccessor(nodeIndex: Int) : Returns successor value for the given node by fetching successor value for an arbitrary node and eventually updating the successor value for the given node.
+        - findSuccessor(nodeIndex: Int, activeNodesList:List[Int], entry:Int) : Returns successor value for the given node by fetching successor value for an arbitrary node and eventually updating the successor value for the given node.
-        - findPredecessor(nodeIndex: Int) : Returns predecessor value for the given node by invoking another method closestPrecedingFinger(nodeIndex: Int) which returns finger table value for the given node.
+        - extendDHT(activeNodes: mutable.TreeSet[Int]) :
         - belongs(s:Int, n: Int, successorValue: Int) : Invoked by updateTable() to check whether the node belongs within the range of predecessor and fingerIthEntry value.
+        - def loadData(data: EntityDefinition, nodeIndex: Int, hash: Int) : Returns result in the form of string when invoked by loadDataServer(data: EntityDefinition, nodeIndex: Int, hash: Int).
+        - def startMerchantSharding(system: ActorSystem, id: Int, numNodes : Int): Returns reference of the sharded server actor when called by the driver.

 - UserActor
     - This class file represents actor-user and defines messages as follows:
         - case class loadData(data:EntityDefinition) : Returns result of the loaded data from the server to the user.
-        - case getDataUserActor(id) : Returns result by looking up data from the server.
+        - case class getDataUserActor(id:Int) : Returns result by looking up data from the server.
-        - case createUserActor(id) : Returns path of created user actor.
+        - case class createUserActor(id:Int) : Returns path of created user actor.

 - SupervisorActor
     - This class acts as a bridge between user and the server actor.
 The user actor invokes the messages defined in this class which returns results by invoking messages defined in the ServerActor.

 - FingerActor
     - This actor is used to simulate the fingerTable.
 	- case class fetchFingerTable(nodeIndex: Int): It is used to fetch finger Table of a given node